aegis-icons/aegis-icons/FAQ.md

 ### Harder Android way

 This tutorial focuses on icon editing in Android and with [Amaze file manager](https://github.com/TeamAmaze/AmazeFileManager#readme).
 This is slightly more technical method, so it's only recommended for more advanced users.
-You apply this method on PC too using Notepad or other plain text editor.
+You can apply this method on PC too using Notepad or other plain text editor.

 1. [Get the SVG file(s) for the icon(s) you want to edit](https://aegis-icons.github.io/).
 2. Open **Amaze** and go to "Downloads" folder (or whatever folder you downloaded icons into).